 Functions: The text field can take a comma-separated list of functions or function group ids, triplets thereof, unquoted or double-quoted names of functions or function groups that describe functions passing the filter.
 Names given match all equally named functions/groups.
 The button ... opens the Function Group Selection subdialog which allows choosing the function names from a list.
 In addition, the subdialog provides a checkbox Add Function Id: if checked, not only is the name of a selected function written into the text field, but also its Id.
-This is useful to resolve ambiguities of function/group names: if only the name is written into the text field, all functions with this name pass the filter; if the name is replaced by an id, only the function with this id passes the filter, not other functions with the same name.
+This is useful to resolve ambiguities of function/group names: if only the name is replaced by an id, only the function with this id passes the filter, not other functions with the same name.